PSP-SL-Payload/.github/profile/README.md

 Obviously your choice of how you use git is up to you.
 As a cherry on top, it's a plugin for VSCode.

 We mostly use the [Github Desktop App](https://desktop.github.com/) to interact with github because it's easy for people to learn.
 You're also free to use bash or whatever else if that's what you like.

+For all documentation, we use a tool called [Doxygen](https://www.doxygen.nl/download.html) to automatically generate it for us.
 ### Hardware
 [KiCad](https://www.kicad.org/) has worked exceptionally well for the team.
 We use that for schematics and PCBs.